iSach/clipmorph/PIPELINE.md

 `docker build -t clipmorph_train -f Dockerfile.train .`

 To train a model, it is required to:
-1. Prepare a data folder that contains the reference image named `style.png` and a `visual_genome` folder that contains the Visual Genome dataset.
+1. Prepare a data folder that contains the reference image named `style.jpg` and a `visual_genome` folder that contains the Visual Genome dataset.
 One can download this data using `training_data/download_genome. sh`.
-2. Set up Weights & Biases for tracking.
 3. Run:

-`wandb docker run -v /path/data:/workspace/data -v /path/output_models:/workspace/models clipmorph_train`
+`sudo docker run --gpus all -v ./models:/workspace/models -v ./data:/workspace/data --rm -it clipmorph_train`

-This will start the training job that will get logged on W&B, and the model will be saved in the mounted `output_models` folder.
+This will start the training job that will get logged on W&B, and the model will be saved in the mounted `models` folder.

+If you do not wish to use the interactive mode, Weights and Biases will not work as such.
+You need to give your API key when running Docker:

+`sudo docker run -e WANDB_API_KEY=<your-key> --gpus all -v ./models:/workspace/models -v ./data:/workspace/data --rm -it clipmorph_train`

 > [!TIP]
 > Find more details and screenshots about our use of Weights & Biases in [DEVELOPMENT.md](DEVELOPMENT.md).